tartley/colorama/README.rst

 Thanks
 ======
-| Marc Schlaich (schlamar) for a ``setup.py`` fix for Python2.5.
+* Marc Schlaich (schlamar) for a ``setup.py`` fix for Python2.5.
-| Marc Abramowitz, for reporting and fixing a crash on exit with closed stdout.
-|   and for providing a solution to issue #7's setuptools/distutils debate.
+* Marc Abramowitz, for reporting and fixing a crash on exit with closed ``stdout``, and for providing a solution to issue #7's setuptools/distutils debate.
-| User 'eryksun', for guidance on correctly instantiating ``ctypes.windll``.
+* User 'eryksun', for guidance on correctly instantiating ``ctypes.windll``.
-| Matthew McCormick for politely pointing out a longstanding crash on non-Win.
+* Matthew McCormick for politely pointing out a longstanding crash on non-Win.
-| Ben Hoyt, for a magnificent fix under 64-bit Windows.
+* Ben Hoyt, for a magnificent fix under 64-bit Windows.
-| Jesse@EmptySquare for submitting a fix for examples in the README.
+* Jesse@EmptySquare for submitting a fix for examples in the README.
-| User 'jamessp', an observant documentation fix for cursor positioning.
+* User 'jamessp', an observant documentation fix for cursor positioning.
-| User 'vaal1239', Dave Mckee & Lackner Kristof for a tiny but much-needed Win7 fix.
+* User 'vaal1239', Dave Mckee & Lackner Kristof for a tiny but much-needed Win7 fix.
-| Julien Stuyck, for wisely suggesting Python3 compatible updates to README.
+* Julien Stuyck, for wisely suggesting Python3 compatible updates to README.
-| Daniel Griffith for multiple fabulous patches.
+* Daniel Griffith for multiple fabulous patches.
-| Oscar Lesta for valuable fix to stop ANSI chars being sent to non-tty output.
+* Oscar Lesta for valuable fix to stop ANSI chars being sent to non-tty output.
-| Roger Binns, for many suggestions, valuable feedback, & bug reports.
+* Roger Binns, for many suggestions, valuable feedback, & bug reports.
-| Tim Golden for thought and much appreciated feedback on the initial idea.
+* Tim Golden for thought and much appreciated feedback on the initial idea.